thatfuckingbird/hydownloader-systray/README.md

 ## TODO

+* Mark "due" subs in the subscription list
 * Color the rows of the log view according to severity
 * Add icon and desktop file
 * Add log rotation